Skip to Navigation

 Music & lyrics by Stephen Sondheim, except disc one, track 1, book by James Lapine; disc two, track 12, music by Richard Rodgers.
 Arrangements by Paul Ford and Mandy Patinkin

-Before the original Broadway production of Sunday in the Park with George opened in May 1984, Mandy Patinkin took a life-drawing class at the Arts Student League in New York City, as his role required him to sketch his fellow actors playing the various characters in George Seurat’s painting, Sunday Afternoon on the Island of la Grande Jatte.
+Before the original Broadway production of Sunday in the Park with George opened in May 1984, Mandy Patinkin took a life-drawing class at the Arts Student League in New York City, as his role required him to sketch his fellow actors playing the various characters in Georges Seurat’s painting, Sunday Afternoon on the Island of la Grande Jatte.
 The cover is one of a collection of sketches Patinkin made on stage throughout the show’s run.

 Executive Producer: Robert Hurwitz